imbriankeeley/Python-Capstone/README.md

 Before you begin, ensure you have the following installed:

-Python: Python 3.7 or higher is required.
+Python: **Python 3.10 is required, higher versions are incompatible**.
 You can download it from the official Python website: https://www.python.org/downloads/

 Git: Git is used to clone the repository.
 You can download it from: https://git-scm.com/downloads